wgroeneveld/brainbaking/content/post/2021/01/what-is-creativity-in-software-engineering.md

 ## Future Work

 There are many more variables involving creativity and sparking that creative _flow_ (how to assess it, what are some limitations, what are motivations to be creative, ...).
 We're planning on using the above dimensions to create a small survey in order to test how creatively students approach a programming project.
-I think we can safely assume that there is still a lot of unexplored ground to cover, and I love that - it means we can contribute something useful!
+I think we can safely presume that there is still a lot of unexplored ground to cover, and I love that - it means we can contribute something useful!